 Kirtley also began a popular legal fellowship program for young attorneys breaking into media law.
 It was during these years that the Committee also became more financially stable, beginning an endowment that now totals more than $2.5 million.

 By the time Lucy A. Dalglish took over as executive director in 2000, the Committee was poised to build on its considerable reputation.
 After the terror attacks on Sept.
 11, 2001, the Committee became the nation's leading authority on efforts to prevent important information from reaching the public.
 Its "Homefront Confidential" reports and "Behind the Homefront" weblog are authoritative summaries of what happened to the public's right to know in the post-9/11 world.

 Dalglish left the Reporters Committee in July 2012.

 In recent years, the Committee has taken the lead in building coalitions with other media-related organizations to protect reporters' rights to keep sources confidential and to keep an eye on legislative efforts that impact the public's right to know.
-It also has aggressively sought opportunities to speak out nationwide through amicus curiae briefs filed on behalf of journalists.
+It also has aggressively sought opportunities to speak out nationwide through amicus curiae briefs.